egitto/gitRebasePractice/readme.md

 # Files

 Index.js is a file, and it's alright.
+Could have a cooler name, though.